Frequently Asked Questions

 Is my Squarespace site compliant with the ADA?

 Probably not.
 Squarespace templates are notorious for their poor accessibility.
 The best way to find out is through our free accessibility audit.
-Our team of web developers specializes in web accessibility for Squarespace websites.
+Our team specializes in web accessibility exclusively for Squarespace websites, so we understand common issues for each template.

 What criteria do you check for during your audits?